google-research/causal-agents/README.md

 ### Perturbed Datasets

+We release four perturbed datasets:

+1.  **RemoveNoncausal**
+    -   Removes all non-causal agents in the dataset.
+2.  **RemoveNoncausalEqual**
-We release four perturbed datasets: 1.
-RemoveNoncausal: Removes all non-causal agents in the dataset.
-2. RemoveNoncausalEqual: Removes an equal number of randomly selected non-causal agents as there are causal agents in the scene.
+    -   Removes an equal number of randomly selected non-causal agents as there are causal agents in the scene.
 RemoveNoncausalEqual is meant to be a less aggressive form of RemoveNoncausal since it deletes fewer agents and it allows us to compare to RemoveCausal when controlling for the number of agents deleted.
+3.  **RemoveStatic**
-3. RemoveStatic: Removes agents whose xyz positions do not change above a certain threshold (e.g. parked cars).
+    -   Removes agents whose xyz positions do not change above a certain threshold (e.g. parked cars).
 Not all static agents are non-causal.
+4.  **RemoveCausal**
-4. RemoveCausal: Removes all causal agents in the dataset, i.e., the comple- ment of RemoveNoncausal.
+    -   Removes all causal agents in the dataset, i.e., the complement of RemoveNoncausal.

 Among them, we categorize both RemoveNoncausal and RemoveNoncausalEqual as “non-causal” perturbations and we recommend these datasets as benchmarks for